Funasitien/funasitien.github.io/content/TUTO/markdown/admonitions.md

 > [!QUOTE] Once A Man Said
 > Markdown is the best programation language of the world
 ```
+# 🏷️ Custom Admonitions

+> [!CUSTOM] Once A Man Said
+> Markdown is the best programation language of the world

 ```css
 .callout {